prevwong/craft.js/packages/docs/docs/api/useEditor.md

 <API items={[
   [null, "Object", [
     ["connectors", "Object", [
-      ["active", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component"]
+      ["select", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component"]
     ]],